What is the duration of this competition?

 What will it take to win the Global Cooling Prize competition?

 The Prize Criteria of the Global Cooling Prize has two components: Primary Criteria and Supplementary Criteria.
 The “Primary Criteria” includes demonstrating the 5x Climate Impact and Affordability Criteria.
 The “Supplementary Criteria” includes the limitations on refrigerants, water, full-load power consumption, materials and operational requirements that any cooling solution should overcome in order to qualify for the competition.
 Ultimately, the final winner will be selected with primary regard to the ranking of the climate impact criteria combined with the affordability criteria with a 71.5 and 28.5 weighting applied respectively, reflecting the Prize’s objective of identifying a solution with 5x less climate impact at no more than 2x the cost of today’s standard AC units to consumers.

 What is the meaning of 5X less climate impact?

 The 5X in the Global Cooling Prize implies that the cooling solution must achieve at least five times or 80% lower climate impact compared to the climate impact of the baseline unit.
-The climate impact is evaluated through the combination of reduction in grid electricity consumption (kWh) and the use of low global warming potential (GWP) refrigerant.
-The 80%-20% weighting is used for electricity and refrigerant performance respectively, to arrive at the overall climate impact of the cooling solution.
+The climate impact is evaluated through the combination of reduction in grid electricity consumption (kWh) and the reduction in global warming potential (GWP) of the refrigerant used.
+The 80:20 weighting is used for electricity and refrigerant respectively, to arrive at the overall climate impact of the cooling solution.

 Can renewable energy be used to meet the 5x goal?